 In doing so, MI5 wished to convey the false notion that the D-Day Normandy landings were diversionary.
 The result was ultimately limiting the inevitable German counter-attack in Normandy, as the Germans prepared elsewhere for the “main” attack that would never come, by armies that did not exist.

-Double Cross is nothing less than a thoroughly pleasurable read, accounting one of the legendary Allied deceptions that saved countless lives, and played a critical role to ensure victory in the West over Nazi Germany.
+Double Cross is nothing less than a thoroughly pleasurable read, recounting one of the legendary Allied deceptions that saved countless lives, and played a critical role to ensure victory in the West over Nazi Germany.

 Life and Fate – Vasily Grossman

-Life and Fate is the epic first hand account of the front line experience of Soviet journalist for Krasnaya Zvezda (Red Star), Vasily Grossman.
+Life and Fate is the epic first hand front line account of Soviet war correspondent for Krasnaya Zvezda (Red Star), Vasily Grossman.
 Life and Fate follows the Frontovik – front line soldier – from day one of Operation BARBAROSSA, to the fall of Berlin.
 Vasily Grossman recounts in amazing detail the fighting on the Eastern Front at so many of its pivotal encounters.
 It is unlikely there has been a journalist before or since that has had a comparable embedded reporting experience.
 Life and Fate provides the bare and unvarnished truth of the carnage that was the Eastern Front.

 Grossman’s title is modeled off of Tolstoy’s classic War and Peace, and Life and Fate is no less a master stroke.
 Due to Soviet censorship and systematic anti-semitism of the Soviet post-war period, Grossman never lived to see his novel published as it was officially banned.
 It was a genuine tragedy for a man who lived for years within the worst theater of war in history, and survived to write about it.
 While Grossman did not live to see its publishing, Life and Fate has critically shaped historical understanding of fighting during the German’s so-called pitiless ideology of “Vernichtungskrieg” – or war of annihilation.